How to make the best orange Jello poke cake with the most refreshing citrus Cool Whip topping. Easy dessert recipe everyone will want!

 Orange Jello cake is no different.
 Made with a vanilla cake mix and an orange-infused whipped topping, it is so deliciously refreshing.
 It makes the perfect potluck dessert.

-Now you can make a homemade vanilla cake for this recipe; however, I recommend just keeping it easy with a cake mix.
+Now you can make a homemade vanilla cake for this recipe, or even this classic yellow cake recipe, but I recommend just keeping it easy with a vanilla cake mix.
 Not to mention, most cake mixes bake up a very light and fluffy cake, which is really what you want for orange poke cake.

 Garnish your finished cake with mandarin oranges, and you've got a really pretty dessert everyone will love.